northwesternmutual/regent/README.md

 };
 ```

 Both `left` and `right` support lookup values.
-Please visit [the Lodash docs](https://lodash.com/docs/4.17.4#get) for more information on how lookup properties are evaluated.
+Please visit [the Lodash.get docs](https://lodash.com/docs/4.17.4#get) for more information on how lookup properties are evaluated.

 #### fn

 `fn` represents our predicate.
-Regent ships with 10 built-in predicates, and also supports custom predicates.
+Regent ships with 10 built-in predicates, and also supports [custom predicates](#custom-predicates).
 In our above example we are using `equals`, which checks strict equality between the `left` and `right` value.

 Regent's built in predicates are: